-The Public Interest Disclosure Act 2012 (the Act) aims to ensure openness and
+The Public Interest Disclosure Act 2012 (the Act) aims to ensure openness and accountability in government by encouraging

 The City of Port Phillip is committed to the aims and objectives of the Act.
 It does not tolerate improper conduct by its employees, officers or members, nor the taking of reprisals against those who come forward to disclose such conduct.
 The City of Port Phillip will take all reasonable steps to protect people who make such disclosures from any detrimental action in reprisal for making the disclosure.